Facial scar revision in London

 Have a scar you are wishing to have repaired

 Are in good health

 Are a non-smoker or are able to stop smoking prior to and after the procedure

 Have reasonable expectations about what the procedure can achieve.

-What anaesthetic will I be given?Facial scar revision will be done under a local anaesthetic, so you will be awake during the procedure, but unable to feel any discomfort or pain.
+What type of anaesthetic will I be given?Facial scar revision can be done under a local anaesthetic, so you will be awake during the procedure, but unable to feel any discomfort or pain.

 How is facial scar revision performed?There are numerous treatment options.
 The right one for you will depend on your scar, what treatment options have been done before and what your end outcome is.